IN GOOD COMPANY

 A Michigan Native and survivor of Flint during his Kettering University college years, Erik’s passion for motorsports has driven him towards pushing the limits of mechanical design.
 After working with numerous high performance vehicle platforms, Erik joined forces with the Bollinger team to help bring the vehicle to market.
 While not in the office, Erik enjoys racing in the Champcar endurance series, visiting the local comedy club, and spending time with his lovely wife and two kittens.

 Robi joined the team in early 2019 as Finance Director.
 In his role, Robi works closely with the team on strategy, finance and raising money.
 Prior to joining Bollinger, Robi was Chairman and CEO of K&A Resource Group a collection of human capital management solutions focused on Industry 4.0.
 He purchased the initial company, K&A Staffing from his father in 2016 and subsequently acquired LME Resource Group in 2017.
 Prior to his role as an entrepreneur, Robi advised on or participated in more than 75 transactions during his 22 years of family office, private equity, investment banking, and capital markets experience.
-In his spare time, Robi spends time with his wife, three children, two cats and one very large dog.
+In his spare time, Robi spends time with his three children and one very large dog.